 The Southern Section of Ben Boyd National Park includes historic sites and beautiful scenery along the rugged coastline with camp grounds, and walking tracks through heathland and forests providing excellent bird habitat.
 For information about tracks and facilities including camping, collect a brochure from NPWS offices at Merimbula and some Visitor Information Centres or visit www.environment.nsw.gov.au Park use fees apply to some sites.
-Leave the highway at Edrom Rd, well signposted and leading to the Chip mill.
+Leave the highway at Edrom Rd, well signposted and leading to the Chip Mill.
 Check your map or GPS for this area.

-67. Davidson Whaling Station Historic Site.
+- 68. Davidson Whaling Station Historic Site.
 A pathway leads through the historic garden site to the river mouth.
 Numerous bird species are found in the garden itself and in the forested area above and near the car park.
 Higher up the road a dirt road gives an easy walk through quiet forest.
 Scarlet Honeyeater, Rufous Fantail, White-bellied Sea-Eagle.
-W. P. T.
+W. P. T. - 69.
+Boyds Tower.

-68. Boyds Tower.
 Access tracks lead to views over the ocean and Twofold Bay.
 The surrounding bush is good for birdwatching.
 The 30 km Light to Light walk to Green Cape starts here, but even a section of it provides good birding.
 Leaden Flycatcher, Golden Whistler, Shining Bronze-Cuckoo, seabirds.
-W. T.

-69. Bull Creek.
-Turn off the Edrom Road 6 km from the Highway on to the Green Cape Road, then in another 5 km stop just before the junction with Mussel Road.
+W. T. - 70.
+Bull Creek.
+Turn off the Edrom Road 6 km from the Highway on to the Green Cape Road, then after another 5 km stop just before the junction with Mussel Road.
 This is Bull Creek.
 Park and explore the side track before the bridge.
 Cross the bridge and walk up Mussel Road which swings to the right and about 70 metres along go in to the right along a bush track.
 Pilotbird, Beautiful Firetail, Yellow-tufted and White-naped Honeyeater.
-W.

-70. Disaster Bay Lookout.
+W. - 71.
+Disaster Bay Lookout.
 You'll be on the Green Cape Road, having passed the Saltwater Creek turnoff.
 A 'must see' view overlooks the bay and the entrance to Wonboyn Lake from a viewing platform with bench seat.
 A good chance to wander along the road here.
 Superb Lyrebird, Olive-backed Oriole.
-T.

-71. Green Cape Lightstation.
+T. - 72.
+Green Cape Lightstation.
 Road conditions are variable (2WD).
 This is a good vantage spot for land-based seabird watching and to see the raft of resident seals basking below the point.
 Stop anywhere en route through the heathland.
 Walk down below the lighthouse and other tracks in the vicinity.
 The southern section of the Light to Light walking track is suitable for short or long walks.
 Sooty Oystercatcher, Eastern Reef Egret, Southern Emu-wren, Tawny-crowned Honeyeater, Striated Fieldwren, Ground Parrot, shearwaters.
 There are picnic tables 100 metres from the car park and overlooking the water.
-W. T.

-72. Pulpit Rock Road.
-Dry weather road (2WD) to fishing site.
-Stop near the turn in off the Green Cape Road and hunt about for Tawny-crowned Honeyeater, Ground Parrot, Southern Emu-wren, Wedge-tailed Eagle.
+W. T. - 73.
+Pulpit Rock Road.
+Dry weather road, low clearance, to fishing site.
+Stop near the turn off Green Cape Road and hunt about for Tawny-crowned Honeyeater, Ground Parrot, Southern Emu-wren, Wedge-tailed Eagle.
 There is scrubby vegetation at the headland.
 White-bellied Sea-Eagle, Shining Bronze-Cuckoo.
-T.

-73. Saltwater Creek.
+T. - 74.
+Saltwater Creek.
 After 6 km on Edrom Road turn right on to Green Cape Road.
 After another 8.7 km turn left at the Saltwater Creek sign, travel 4.5 km then turn right on to Saltwater Road for 4 km (all signposted).
 This is a popular summer camp site (bookings essential) with beautiful beach, lagoon and creek, bush and beach birds.
+Scarlet

-Scarlet Honeyeater, Bassian Thrush, Superb Lyrebird, Australasian Pipit, Wonga Pigeon, Peregrine Falcon, Hooded Plover.
+Honeyeater, Bassian Thrush, Superb Lyrebird, Australasian Pipit, Wonga Pigeon, Peregrine Falcon, Hooded Plover.
 The Light to Light Walk passes through here.
 D. W. P. T. B.